padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 # Assignment

 Modify the scripts to produce inter-annual and long term (2014-2023) changes in spatial extent of land clearing and growth in the Daly River Catchment.
-Make a report of 500 words that answer the following: <br>
+Make a report of 1000 words that answer the following: <br>
 1, How did you detect land clearing and growth, include justification of the methods used <br>
 2, Produce maps for the inter-annual and long-term clearing and growth.
 Only include maps that show significant changes <br>
 3, Produce a table showing the extent of clearing and growth for the inter-annual analysis <br>
 4, Interpret your maps and tables <br>
-5, Evaluate the task (or results), include what you have learned from the task, the challenges encountered and not cleared, and how the methodology can be improved
+5, Critical evaluate the task, include what you have learned, the challenges encountered (solved or pending), and how the results can be improved

 **The End**